 Therefore, for any parameter $ \xi $ satisfying $ \sum\nolimits_{n \in \mathbb{Z}} {\left| {{\xi _n}} \right|} \ll 1$ (e.g., $ <|A_2A_1^{-3}| $), we have

 and

-These imply that the KAM Theorem \ref{FULLT1} does work, whenever we choose some $ \xi $ near $ 0 $ such that $ \omega(\xi) $ is Diophantine or weak Diophantine (note that such frequencies admit full probability measure).
-Hence, we obtain almost periodic breathers with frequency-preserving for the Aubry-MacKay conjecture.
+These imply that the KAM Theorem \ref{FULLT1} does work, whenever we choose some $ \xi $ near $ 0 $ such that $ \omega(\xi) $ is Diophantine or weak Diophantine (note that such frequencies admit full measure).
+Hence, we obtain frequency-preserving almost periodic breathers for the Aubry--MacKay conjecture.